github/codeql/docs/language/ql-language-reference/expressions.rst

 #.
 A single tuple ``"hello"`` is generated in this step.

 #.
 The ``<expression> charAt(_)`` is applied on this tuple.
 The underscore ``_`` in ``charAt(_)``
-   is a :ref:`don't-care expression <dont-care>`, which represents any value.
+   is a :ref:`don't-care expression <don-t-care-expressions>`, which represents any value.
    ``s.charAt(_)`` generates four distinct values ``h, e, l, o``.

 #.
 Finally, ``count`` is applied on these values, and the query returns ``4``.